Ward of Court

 Ward of Court Objections

-They may object to the being made ward of court by notifying the Registrar in writing within a certain time period.
+They may object to being made ward of court by notifying the Registrar in writing within a certain time period.
 They will usually do this through a solicitor.

 Often there is no objection from this person as in losing their mental capacity they will have most likely lost the ability to understand matters, including the Ward of Court legal process.